OpenSlides/openslides-manage-service/README.md

     $ ./openslides setup .
     $ docker-compose pull

+Before starting the instance you must setup a means of SSL encryption as OpenSlides 4 only runs over HTTPS.
+See [HTTPS](#HTTPS)

+When HTTPS is set up continue with:

     $ docker-compose up

 Wait until all services are available.
 Then run in a second terminal in the same directory:

     $ ./openslides initial-data

-Now open http://localhost:8000, login and have fun (TODO: HTTPS-support is still missing).
+Now open https://localhost:8000, login and have fun.
+Afterwars run:

 ## Stop the server